-- 1 Insert the touchpad buttons board into the slot to align the tabs with the grooves on the system. - 2 Replace the two (M2.0 x 3.0) screws to secure the touchpad buttons board to the system. - 3 Connect the touchpad buttons board cable to the connector on the touchpad board. - 4 Install the: - a speaker - b battery - c base cover - Follow the procedure in After working inside your computer.
+- 1 Insert the touchpad buttons board into the slot to align the tabs with the grooves on the system. - 2 Replace the two (M2.0 x 3.0) screws to secure the touchpad buttons board to the system. - 3 Connect the touchpad buttons board cable to the connector on the touchpad board. - 4 Affix the smart card cable and connect it to the connector on the system. - 5 Install the: - a speaker - b battery - c base cover - 6 Follow the procedure in After working inside your computer.